osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 Retries and cancellation requests are state transitions.
 They must not be inferred from log messages.

-Implemented in Phase 1b as the `JobRunStatus` enum, with `JobRunStateMachine` enforcing the legal transitions between them (for example `FAILED → RETRY_SCHEDULED`, never a transition back to `RUNNING` on the same row).
+Implemented in Phase 1b as the `JobRunStatus` enum, with `JobRunStateMachine` enforcing the transition table from Decision 3 (for example `FAILED -> RETRY_SCHEDULED`, never a transition back to `RUNNING` on the same row).

 #### No resume